Egan Leadership Center

 Republic Academic Center

-The Republic Academice Center (981 South Third Street), now under renovation, is a three-story multi-use building that will open for classes and faculty use by the School of Nursing and School of Professional Psychology in 2014.
+The Republic Academice Center (981 South Third Street), now under renovation, is a three-story multi-use building that will open for classes and faculty use by the School of Nursing and School of Social Work in 2014.

 This 142-bed, three-story complex is currently home to 105 students, six resident advisors and a director.
 The facility features a variety of four- and eight-person suites, each equipped with a shared full-size kitchen, dining area, and living space that includes modern furnishings and a 42-inch flat screen television.
 An added bonus and resident-favorite are the ‘chalk’ walls--covered with chalkboard paint upon which students can leave messages and create art.
 The industrial-style structure, with its brick exterior and interior exposed beams and duct work, reflects the growing trend of urban warehouse renovations in Louisville.